The Board Game Design Course

 The campaign is the high-level objective (example: Awesome Game on Kickstarter), the ad set is the audience for your ad (Kickstarter fans), and your ad is the actual advertisement that people will see.

 So, when you make your first ad, you’ll start by creating a campaign and choosing an objective.
 This objective should be based on what you are trying to accomplish.
 You may be looking to get traffic (sending people to your website), or even better, lead generation (getting people to sign up for your email list).
+Adding people to your email list is the most effective way to run your ads.
 Later on, if you are trying to get people to make an actual purchase, you’ll want to look at using conversions as your objective.

 You can now name your campaign and move on to your ad set.